 It is crucial that our plans and pathways align with the most recent national guidance.
 As part of our plans, we hope to design an end of life pathway, which will include:

 We will bring together local organisations and work with patients and the public to develop our plans.
-The groups involved are care homes, Devon Doctors, Healthwatch Cornwall, St Julias/Mount Edgcumbe (Cornwall) and St Lukes (Plymouth) Hospices, Macmillan, Marie Curie, Plymouth Hospitals NHS Trust, Primary care (GPs, practice nurses and pharmacists), Royal Cornwall Hospitals NHS Trust and South West Ambulance Service NHS Foundation Trust.
+The groups involved are care homes, Devon Doctors, Healthwatch Cornwall, St Julias/Mount Edgcumbe (Cornwall) and St Lukes (Plymouth) Hospices, Macmillan, Marie Curie, Plymouth Hospitals NHS Trust, primary care (GPs, practice nurses and pharmacists), Royal Cornwall Hospitals NHS Trust and South West Ambulance Service NHS Foundation Trust.

 Healthwatch Cornwall conducted research in early 2015 into the services that provide end of life care and support to Cornwall and tThe Isles of Scilly.
-From this, five recommendations were made, including the need for professionals to address any gaps in service or issues they faced on a day-to-day basis.
+From this, 5 recommendations were made, including the need for professionals to address any gaps in service or issues they faced on a day-to-day basis.
 Read the Healthwatch end of life care and support report.

-On 29 January 2016, Healthwatch ran 'A Good Death' - Cornwall’s first end of life conference.
+On 29 January 2016, Healthwatch ran Cornwall’s first end of life conference: A good death.
 The conference was attended by health professionals across Cornwall.
-You can find out more about this conference here.
+Find out more about Healthwatch’s end of life conference.

 Each GP surgery has an allocated palliative care nurse.
 Their aim is to ensure all patients with complex palliative care needs receive high quality symptom control assessments, psychological support and advice to meet their individual needs.
 Nurses work closely with a range of health professionals in the community, hospital, hospices and other voluntary and statutory agencies.

 If you think you would benefit from this service please discuss with your GP or hospital team who can refer you.